Rileyj53/SkyTrack-Backend/Docs/Schools/planes_api_documentation.md

 - `partsReplaced` must be an array of strings
 - `attachments` must be an array of objects with `url` and `name` fields

-### School Scoping
+### Organization Scoping
-- All aircraft belong to a specific school
+- All aircraft belong to a specific organization
-- Cross-school access is prevented
+- Cross-organization access is prevented
-- Students can only view aircraft at their enrolled school
+- Students can only view aircraft at their enrolled organization
-- System admins can access all schools
+- System admins can access all organizations

 ## Error Handling